-For service members and military families struggling to make ends meet between paychecks, USO No Dough Dinners help supply healthy, home-cooked meals for free – no questions asked — and a night off from making dinner.
+For service members and military families struggling to make ends meet between paychecks, meals at USO Centers, funded by generous donors, help supply healthy, home-cooked meals for free – no questions asked — and a night off from making dinner.
 And with 26% of enlisted active-duty people who serve reporting that they experience very low food security levels, these meals are no small thing.

-"The USO No Dough Dinners were a lifeline for me as a tired mom, who was doing it all on her own, while [my husband] was away overseas,” said a Navy spouse in 2018.
+"The USO Dinners were a lifeline for me as a tired mom, who was doing it all on her own, while [my husband] was away overseas,” said a Navy spouse in 2018.

-Some of the most important support the USO provides to assist in preventing military suicide comes from USO Warrior Centers.
-These centers – located in Landstuhl, Germany, Bethesda, Maryland and Fort Belvoir, Virginia – were built specifically with injured, ill and wounded service members in mind.
+Some of the most important support the USO provides to assist in supporting military suicide prevention comes from USO Warrior Centers.
+These centers – located in Landstuhl, Germany; San Antonio, Texas; Bethesda, Maryland and Fort Belvoir, Virginia – were built specifically with injured, ill and wounded service members in mind.
 They feature amenities like ADA-compliant spaces, outdoor gardens, communal kitchens and special programming tailored to engage recovering troops with both visible and invisible wounds, who are particularly at risk for suicide.

 USO Warrior Centers provide service members recovering at nearby medical facilities with classes in art, cooking, yoga and music.
 These classes are far more than just relaxing activities – they have been proven to help service members and veterans better express themselves, as well as reduce pain and anxiety.
 Music, in particular, helps service members cope with PTSD and other injuries as a result of their service.

-There is also, of course, the benefit of simply having a listening ear from a fellow USO patron – whether that be from a service animal or a liaison officer whose only job is to ensure the morale of wounded service members by something as simple as a board game.
+There is also, of course, the benefit of simply having a listening ear from a fellow USO patron – whether that be from a USO Canine Volunteer or a liaison officer whose only job is to ensure the morale of wounded service members by something as simple as a board game.